SIX YEARS AGO...

 Val is passionate about mountains, ravens, and all things alpine.
 She loves cheese (maybe more than Todd).
 An avid trail runner, she enjoys her free time in the woods or in the kitchen with Todd.
 Together, they enjoy trail running adventures that coincide with culinary exploration.
 Val works in renewable energy policy by day and moonlights on an organic blueberry farm.
 She grew up in New York City and southern Vermont and has lived in Italy and Nepal and has spent considerable time as a child and adult in Switzerland.
 She went to school at Middlebury and Vermont Law School.

 In a profile piece in Todd’s office’s newsletter, Todd was asked about his most favorite possession.
 Todd’s response—the Xs and Os rocks I gave him—perfectly summarizes the kind of person he is – Kind.
 He is also… Trustworthy, Loyal, Helpful, Friendly, Courteous, Obedient, Cheerful, Thrifty (not so much), Brave, Clean (two showers a day!), and Reverent (and irreverent too!).
 Todd, who grew up in Kansas, summered in Colorado (where his family has a cabin), and became an Eagle Scout, loves the mountains and the mountain life.
 He flyfishes, trail runs, mountain bikes, hunts, and takes beautiful photographs.

 Todd is a Senior Partner and Practice Director at Meridian Institute where he specializes in helping groups with complex and controversial environmental, food, and agriculture issues.
 He went to school at the University of Michigan (BS in History and MS in Environmental Policy).
 In addition to Kansas and Vermont, Todd has lived in New Zealand, Hawaii, Seattle, Michigan and Colorado.
-He has two teenage children.
-Wyatt (17) is a student in Freiburg, Germany pursuing an International Baccalaureate degree.
-Sadie (14) will soon be a freshman in High School and is available for baby-sitting on request.
-She plays soccer, dances, and loves to cook with us (you may very well get to enjoy her crepes for breakfast).
+He has two children.
+Wyatt (21) is an undergraduate at Harvard studying applied math.
+Sadie (18) - aka, Pixie - (her most recent April Fool's joke - among many other pranks - got us!!!) is an undergraduate at DU (University of Denver) where she is be exploring her interests in international development and business.

 PJ + Gnocchi